nishantshah977/_/README.md

 # 📺 WebTV Cloudflare Playlist

 A **Cloudflare Workers** script that dynamically generates M3U8 playlists using NetTV Nepal's WebTV API.
-It focuses on **Free-To-Air (FTA) Nepalese channels** and select international channels, offering a secure, flexible streaming experience across devices and platforms.
+It focuses on **Free-To-Air (FTA) Nepalese channels** and selected international channels, offering a secure, flexible streaming experience across devices and platforms.

 Designed for **personal use**, this project enables easy integration with popular media players while offering a clean, responsive login interface and multiple secure authentication options.